Common Injuries in Pedestrian Accidents

 The at-fault driver’s insurance company should be responsible for any medical expenses.
 You may also be able to request compensation for lost wages and the cost of physical therapy or rehabilitation.
 A pedestrian accident attorney can guide you through your legal options, and advise you on how to proceed with your pedestrian injury claim.

-Filing a Claim Against the Driver
+Filing a Claim Against the Driver That Hit You

 If a pedestrian is hit by a vehicle, the driver is often at fault, even if the pedestrian was not crossing in a crosswalk.
 Florida law states that drivers should be alert to any hazards on the road, including pedestrians.
 In other words, a driver will usually be at fault for a pedestrian accident, unless hitting the pedestrian was unavoidable (for example, the pedestrian tried to beat traffic or didn’t look before crossing the road).